Cyb3rGhoul/Stay-Heaven/README.md

 To run StayHeaven locally on your machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/StayHeaven.git`
+1. Clone the repository: `git clone https://github.com/your-username/Stay-Heaven.git`
-2. Navigate to the project directory: `cd StayHeaven`
+2. Navigate to the project directory: `cd Stay-Heaven`
 3. Install dependencies: `npm install`
-4. Start the development server: `npm start`
+4. Start the development server: `npm run dev`

 ## Contributors